Omar-Haque/Maze-Generator/README.md

-# This is a maze generator, one of the most ambitious projects I've ever made.
+# This is a maze generator, one of the best projects I've ever made.